markpmlim/SimpleVideoPlayer/Readme.md

 **Notes:**

-macOS does not support the sub-class GLKViewController.
+a) macOS does not support the sub-class GLKViewController.
 We have to instantiate a CVDIsplayLink object to drive the display as well as implement a custom update function named *updateFrame*.
 Careful must be taken to ensure drawing to the display is done on the main thread.
 The video frames rendered don't look sharp.

+b) The quality of display of the resulting video frames is not as good if the original video is played by Apple's AVGreenPlayer demo.
+Since the generated textures are equirectangular images, instead of rendering a sphere, we could create cubemap texturess and render a skybox.

 **Requirements:**